chen3088/NTSC_craw_practice/README.md

 ### RAG_mini.ipynb Requirements

-The `RAG_mini.ipynb` notebook (not included in this repository) demonstrates a minimal retrieval-augmented generation example.
-It requires several additional libraries:
+The `RAG_mini.ipynb` notebook demonstrates a minimal retrieval-augmented generation example.
+In addition to `pandas`, it relies on a few extra libraries:

-- `openai`
 - `langchain`
-- `chromadb`
-- `tiktoken`
 - `sentence-transformers`
+- `faiss-cpu`
+- `numpy`

-Install them with `pip install openai langchain chromadb tiktoken sentence-transformers`.
+Install them with `pip install langchain sentence-transformers faiss-cpu numpy`.

 ## Usage